nishanmudalige/in.host.virus.dynamics.with.drug.resistance/README.md

 # in.host.virus.dynamics.with.drug.resistance
-Mathematical models in MATLAB for in-host dynamics of viruses while account- ing for the emergence of drug resistant mutations.
+Mathematical models in MATLAB for in-host dynamics of viruses while accounting for the emergence of drug resistant mutations.